axonivy-market/demo-projects/connectivity/connectivity-demos-product/README.md

 ## Demo

-Once you have successfully installed the Konnectivity connector in the Designer, you will have a number of examples at your fingertips:
+Once you have successfully installed the connectivity connector in the Designer, you will have a number of examples at your fingertips:

 ![Approva-Demol](connectivity-overview.png)